HHSAPCompSci2020/capstone-project-hbb/README.md

     *   LevelSelectScreen.java - This class represents the screen that allows you to select the level you want to play
     *   MainScreen.java - This class represents the main screen that users see when playing the game
     *   Window.java - This class represents the window that the game is displayed in.
 It extends from PApplet and forwards all necessary events to the EventHandler and ScreenManager
+    *   GachaScreen.java - Gacha Screen is a class that draws everything related to the banner and handles anything related to drawing characters
+    *   GachaResultsScreen.java - GachaResultsScreen is the panel that handles drawing everything that shows once you draw a character.
+It is also in charge of handling all events that can take place on this screen
+    *   GalleryScreen.java - GalleryScreen is the panel that draws and handles all events related to the character gallery
 *   Main
     *   Main.java - Main method to run the PApplet